INTERIOR D-LINE

 DT | TEXAS | 6’5 | 320

-Strengths: Collins is a stout defender with an imposing and dense frame.
-He plays with an aggressive demeanour and shows good explosiveness for his size.
-Collins has nice timing at the point of attack and does a good job deconstructing blocks to make plays in the run game Weaknesses: Collins has not developed much as a threatening pass-rusher and will need to add more moves to his arsenal.
-Additionally, he can be a little sluggish at times when changing direction in open space Bottom Line: Collins has the size, strength, and tenacity to be a solid run defender in the NFL.
+Strengths: Collins is a stout, physical defender with an imposing, dense frame.
+He plays with an aggressive edge and shows impressive explosiveness for his size.
+At the point of attack, he displays strong timing and does a great job deconstructing blocks to make plays against the run.
+Weaknesses: He hasn’t yet developed into a consistent pass-rushing threat and will need to expand his arsenal.
+He can also look a bit sluggish when changing direction in space.
+Bottom Line: Collins has the size, strength, and tenacity to carve out a role as a dependable defender in the NFL.

 Grade: Round 2